Spanish Language & Culture

 ISA can recommend credit equivalencies, but credit transfer is ultimately determined by the student's home university.

-The transcript from Universidad Internacional Menéndez Pelayo will reflect ECTS and Contact Hours.
+The transcript from Universidad Internacional Menéndez Pelayo will Contact Hours.
 Please be in touch with your home university regarding credit transfer for this program.

 select allclear all